thradams/cake/ownership.md

 The problem with this approach is the distance between the location that imposes the postcondition and the assert.
 If `is_empty` changes, it could potentially invalidate the assert on the caller's side.
-Although a runtime check is in place, it is not as safe as a compile-time check because it may occur within a rarely used branch, allowing the bug to remain inactive for an extended period and potentially appearing on the client's machine.
+Although a runtime check is in place, it is not as safe as a compile-time check because it may occur within a rarely used branch, allowing the bug to remain inactive.

 For this reason, a 'contract' approach is also being developed in Cake, *__although it is still in the early stages of design__*.